Filip Bergevi

 Filip Bergevi (born 20 April 1994) is a Swedish tennis player.

-He has a career high ATP doubles ranking of world No. 116, achieved in November 2024.
-His career high ATP singles ranking of No. 568 was achieved in October 2019.
+He has a career-high ATP doubles ranking of world No. 116 achieved on 11 November 2024 and a career-high ATP singles ranking of No. 568 was achieved in 21 October 2019.

 Bergevi played college tennis at the University of California, Berkeley.

 Career

 Bergevi made his ATP main draw debut at the 2012 Swedish Open in the doubles draw partnering Fred Simonsson.

 He received a wildcard at the 2023 Stockholm Open partnering Leo Borg.